Originally published on 16th March 2019

 Most of us grew up with the idea of the warp core - the Star Trek universe's starship reactors which power starships through spacetime, driven by the explosive annihiliation of matter with antimatter.

-The stuff of science fiction, yes.
-However it is factual that matter and antimatter are equally real (although not, as we shall see, in equal quantities).
-It's also true that they release enormous amounts of energy when they touch, annihilating each other as they do so.
+The stuff of science fiction, yes – but both matter and antimatter are equally real (although not, as we shall see, in equal quantities).
+It's also true that they release enormous amounts of energy when they touch, annihilating each other as they do so, just like in the sci-fi classics.

 For every type of particle of matter, there is a corresponding type of particle of antimatter.
 In most ways, antimatter particles are just like their matter counterparts.
 They share the same mass and the same properties in every respect, with the exception of their electric charges and magnetic properties, which are opposite.
 For example the antimatter version of the electron, which is negatively charged, is the positron.